1998–2002 Argentine great depression: Currency

 While the currency crisis is over, the debt problem has not been completely resolved.
 The government of Argentina ceased all debt payments in December 2001 in the wake of persistent recession and rising social and political unrest.
-In 2004, the Argentine government made a 'final' offer amounting to a 75 percent reduction in the net present value of the debt.
+In 2004, the Argentine government made a 'final' offer amounting to a 75 per cent reduction in the net present value of the debt.
 Foreign bondholders rejected this offer and asked for an improved offer.
-In early 2005, bondholders finally agreed to the restructuring, under which they took a cut of about 70 percent on the value of their bond holdings.
+In early 2005, bondholders finally agreed to the restructuring, under which they took a cut of about 70 per cent on the value of their bond holdings.